Search This Blog

 For various reasons, I left BMS and joined Kendriya Vidyalaya Shillong.
 My father was serving as the Ops II C, handling helicopter operations in Eastern Air Command.
 If I recall correctly, he had to work a lot with the Command Ops Room.
 Young officers who had bounced fighter flying would man the Ops Room in shifts round the clock.
 Dad was always quite popular with them as he was a great host, and my mother always laid a superb table.
 Most of these officers were ex-NDAs and I would listen to their tales in rapt attention.

 Now, please don’t get me wrong.
 I didn’t take the exam lightly.
 I simply didn’t know how to prepare.
 I had gone through the syllabus.
 It consisted of GK, which was a personal favourite.
 The academic syllabus of Math, Physics, Chemistry and very little Biology was of IXth and Xth grade standards.
 I had just cleared my Xth board with distinctions.
 So, I was quite confident.
 But this constant graphic description worried me.
 So off I was dispatched to the JWO’s residence where I met this veteran examinee.
 Looking at the amount of material he had, I was petrified.
 There were barely 2 weeks to go.
 He told me that my preparation was hopeless but was kind enough to motivate me with a “there is always a next time”.
 In desperation, I went with my father to the Command Reference Library and issued a book that had the question papers of the last five years.
 That was 10 sets of papers.
 I went through a few and found them not very daunting.
 I dismissed this as a case of luck.
-The papers asked what I knew.
+I felt the papers asked what I knew.
 So I decided to give it a shot.

 So, wearing the new jeans, I swung myself over the tailboard clambering aboard the truck.
 And it happened.
 The horror of horrors!
 The jeans split along the inner seam all the way from the bottom of one leg across the crotch all the way to the other.
 My 'friends' collapsed laughing.
 If I think back the situation was comical.
 But I was in tears, literally.
 I sat with my legs pressed close together to salvage what little I could of my dignity.

-The first paper was ####.
-It went in a blur.
+The first paper went in a blur.
 I think there was a break of about an hour.
 With my friend, I dashed to the market and found a tailor.
 The tailor gave me a rag to tie around my waist in a vain attempt at hiding my modesty.
 He then stitched the jeans.
 I put them on and tested them for strength by squatting and swinging my legs around.
 They held and I breathed sighs of relief.

 We then got back to the exam hall.
 The second paper was like the first.
 I was unable to concentrate.
 But I finished the paper and submitted it quite ahead of time.
 After the others finished up we headed back home.
 The Shaktiman trundled up and again I swung myself gingerly over the tailboard.
 The blessed jeans held and I silently but profusely thanked the tailor.

 My father was there at home as I walked in.
 He took one look at my red and swollen eyes and feared the worst.
 I held back my tears as I related the day's happenings.
 He had little sympathy as I guess he was maybe more anxious than me about my performance.
 After a few rounds of 'awamanam', we were done.
 The next day had two papers on Mathematics.
 I went through the mechanics having been disappointed with the earlier day's mishappenings.
 Listening to the other colleagues and their descriptions of the questions and answers, I was very disheartened.
-The NDA dream just disappeared in a pool of streaming tears and ripped tears.
+The NDA dream just disappeared in a pool of streaming tears and ripped jeans.

-My father soon got posted to Baroda(present-day Vadodara) and we left for that city.
+My father soon got posted to Baroda (present-day Vadodara) and we left for that city.
 I was in my XIIth and was quite distraught at having to change my school.
 But the domestic problems of staying without my father, my sister being already in a hostel in Vadodara etc made the move inevitable.
 I joined Kendriya Vidyalaya Harni.
 The school was boring as compared to Shillong.
 I gave up on the NDA dream as there was little support at home.

 A month into Vadodara I was aboard yet another Shaktiman that was our school bu.
 A classmate was waving a copy of the Economic Times that had the NDA entrance exam results.
 The paper was nearly a month old. .
 I tried to act casual as I asked for the paper.
 Since I didn't remember my Candidate Number, I took the paper home.
 To my absolute delight, I cleared the exam.
 On making a few enquiries with some ex-NDA officers at the base I realised that I had not received my SSB call letter.
 They advised me to write to Dholpur House with the details.
 I received a prompt reply that they had sent two call letters to our Shillong Address that had not been replied to.
 A last and final call letter was enclosed asking me to report to SSB at Varanasi.